 Compact but With Room

 Although many people these days are willing to give up a little size and power for better fuel economy, most are still wanting some elbow room and some creature comforts.
-Even though small and mid size trucks are aimed primarily at providing utility with economy, they do not have to give up all comfort.
+Even though small and midsize trucks are aimed primarily at providing both utility and economy, they do not have to give up all comfort.

 Each of the four makes came within an inch of each other in front headroom, with the nod going to the Toyota Tacoma with 40" of front headroom, and the smallest being the Ford Ranger with 39.2".
 In hip room, however, the Nissan Frontier has some wiggle room.
 The Nissan has 55.8" of front hip room, where the other makes have on average 53".
 The Ford Ranger also comes in an average of 3" smaller in front shoulder room.

 As far as interior comfort and accessories, the Toyota and Chevy are slightly stronger than the others.
 Toyota, for one, offers a rear backup camera, has a JBL stereo system, and has included their new Entune system, similar to Ford's Sync.
 Toyota did not, however, have a leather seat package that I could find.
 The Chevy Colorado had available leather seats and was the only make to have Blue-tooth as standard in every package.